 This is a big telescope.
 It’s over four feet long assembled and the two parts – telescope and base – weigh a combined 41lbs (18.6kg), which is something you should have in mind if you need to move it around a lot to make good use of it.

 One last comment to make is that Dobsonians are not suitable for astrophotography.
 While this scope provides incredible sharpness and clarity, the large mount doesn’t offer GoTo (unless you want to spend another $700), limiting how useful this scope will be for photography purposes.

 In reality, if you’re spending $1100 to get this model for astrophotography, you’d be better off putting that budget towards a specialist astrophotography scope.

 This scope is also a bit large, so astronomers looking for the most portable telescope possible may choose to invest in something more portable.

 With its crystal clear optics and unparalleled ease of use, it’s easy to see why the XT8 Dobsonian from Orion is so popular.

-Whether you’re specifically in the market for a Dobsonian like this one, or you’re merely searching for the best beginner model, there are five criteria you should consider when shopping for telescopes:
+Whether you’re specifically in the market for a Dobsonian like this one, or you’re merely searching for the best beginner telescope model (link opens our choices in a new tab), there are five criteria you should consider when shopping for telescopes:

 - Optical Performance